Georges Danton: Early life

 Danton was born in Arcis-sur-Aube (Champagne in northeastern France) to Jacques Danton, a respectable, but not wealthy lawyer, and Madeleine Camus.
+He was cousin to Georges Nicolas Jeannet-Oudin and Louis-François Jeannet.

 As a baby, he was attacked by a bull and a few years later, came down with a bout of smallpox which resulted in the disfigurement and scarring of his face.
 He initially attended the school in Sézanne, but at the age of thirteen he left his parents' home to enter the seminary in Troyes before making a transition to a boarding school in the same area.
 While attending school, his classmate and friend Jules-François Paré was to have his hands rapped as punishment, but Danton defended his friend and spoke out against corporal punishment in class.
 Danton spoke so persuasively that the head of the school decided to ban the practice.
 In 1780, he settled in Paris, where he became a clerk under the Barrister Maître Vinot.
-In 1783, he passed the Barrister examination in Reims, and in 1787 he became a member of the Conseil du Roi.
+In 1783, he passed the Barrister examination in Reims, and in 1787 he became a Conseil du Roi, or prosecutor.
 He began to frequent a cafe known as the Parnasse, which is where he met Antoinette Gabrielle Charpentier, whom he would marry on 14 June 1787 at the church of Saint-Germain-l'Auxerrois.
 The couple lived in a six-room apartment in the heart of the Left Bank (near the Café Procope), and had three sons: